A. EU Nationals

 A Schengen Visa allows the holder to travel freely within the border-free Schengen area.

-The uniform Visa issued by a Schengen State authorizes entry for short stay in or transit through the Schengen area for a period not exceeding 90 days.
+The uniform Visa issued by a Schengen State authorizes entry for a short stay in or transit through the Schengen area for a period not exceeding 90 days.

 If you hold a residence permit issued by a Schengen State you are entitled to enter Italy without a visa for a short stay not exceeding 3 months on grounds other than employment, self-employment and training.
 In this case, you have to report on arrival.